signalogic/SigSRF_SDK/mediaTest_readme.md

 in the above example the merge_testing_config_amrwb config file is used to define a session with bidirectional packet flow, transcoding, and stream group merging.

+<a name="EventLogPath"></a>
+### Event Log Path

+A path can be given for [event logs](#user-content-eventlog_main) using the following command line option:

+    --event_log_path <path>

+where path specifies event log location, for example:

+    --event_log_path /tmp/shared

+which stores event logs on a local RAM disk folder.
+The purpose of this command line option is for high capacity/performance and real-time operations, to avoid any possible blocking when writing or flushing the event log file.
+For example, if you see a console/log message similar to:

+    <pre>00:22:01.579.295 WARNING: p/m thread 0 has not run for 40.5 msec, may have been preempted, num sessions = 3, creation history = 0 0 0 0, deletion history = 0 0 0 0, last decode time = 0.00, last encode time = 0.01, ms time = 0.00 msec, last ms time = 0.00, last buffer time = 0.00, last chan time = 0.00, last pull time = 0.00, last stream group time = 0.01 src 0xb6ef05cc</pre>

+it's possible that an application thread or packet/media worker thread was blocked for some time by an event log write or flush operation on an HDD drive.
+Although such extremely long write times (in the 10s of msec) are rare, they can happen in situations where (i) the amount of event log output is very high due to multiple application and packet/media worker threads writing concurrently to the event log, or (ii) the HDD drive occasionally blocks due to long seeks related to block allocation and management.
+Using the --event_log_path command line option to locate the event log on a RAM disk or SSD drive (if available) can avoid this type of blocking.

+For additional information about other output file types, see [Performance](#user-content-performance) above.

 ### Input Reuse

 The -nN command line option can be used to specify input reuse, where N indicates the number of times each stream found within input packet flow should be reused.
 Inputs are reused by slightly modifying UDP port and SSRC values to avoid session duplication (look for "nReuseInputs" in  <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>).
 When running mediaTest for high capacity thread testing, this option can be combined with an -Emode option (see [Execution Mode](#user-content-executionmode) command line examples below).